adamjberg/devtails.xyz/_posts/randy/2022-06-24-reflecting-on-the-future.md

 We now live in a world where technology does not stay relevant for 40 years.
 While CDs are still going since 1983 and DVDs since 1997, it is only because we can't save ourselves from dipping into the Dollar Store Disc Bin.
 Being in any Digital business means that anyone can replicate your data, your product, your idea - at less cost to steal than it took you to make it.
 If you don't make it big fast, you are the one in the Dollar bin.
 In many industries, constant product churn is necessary just to keep even of the game.

-Amid plenty of persoanl success, significant portions of life time and hard-earned resources were wasted chasing down a few wrong avenues and dreams.
+Amid plenty of personal success, significant portions of life time and hard-earned resources were wasted chasing down a few wrong avenues and dreams.
 Bleeding edge learning came with a costly curve - the urge has long hoped to bury those bodies and cover the trail leading to them.

 My present perspective is that I need to spend a lot more present tense time envisioning what an influence on the world's direction could be, and to work more effectively now to radiate positive energy in the right direction.
 My family has encouraged me to go back inside my head and make sense of those experiences - good and bad, as they relate to our family business today.

 **BITE SIZED SAMPLE PLATTER**

 Analog Sampling (or should it be Analog Dumpling: a bite sized pinch-wrapped morsel?) will thus forward be a digital (online) snippet of some analog (offline) part of the world as it happened to me.
-You probably don't need to hear the TLDR versions, so for the time sensitive audience we'll set the Frequency at weekly and the Amplitude at the 1,024-word stun level.
+You probably do not need to hear the TLDR versions, so for the time sensitive audience we'll set the Frequency at weekly and the Amplitude at the 1,024-word stun level.

 Reporting on what is reflected behind us (hindsight), the hope is to also point the light cone ahead.
 The future can tell us exactly how things happened in the meantime – we just need the right projector to capture where the light dispersed from today is going, and play it back.
+Mirrors will surely be needed.

 While sometimes there is a good concept of where the lighted paths are going, some of this stuff is going to have to be speculated on for now.
-The quantum future will reveal whether our works are right or wrong, or both righ and wrong at the same time.
+The quantum future will reveal whether our works are right or wrong, or both right and wrong at the same time.
 The information will be there for further compare.

 This will be an attempt to flip the picture frame to positive and reverse: find light to be thrown back the right way, so applicable improvements may be applied for today.
 Along the way, there may be a few self-serving rants about tastes and wastes relating to planets, corporations, energy, habits, humans and resources, but all sampled in the cause of providing a reasonably **Accurate** article with a **Precision** theme, and with limited **Noise**.

 How is that for X Sample?

 '''